 The family oversaw the vineyard management for several years; today they employ one of the top vineyard managers in the valley, Javier Renteria.
 Before vineyards grew here this was open pasture land.
 For several years the Sciandri Family sold fruit to several area producers.
 Tasting the wines that used grapes from their property validated the quality of their particular terroir.
 In part, this was the impetus to begin crafting their own wines.

 Enter Don Baker, a Napa winemaker who has been making wine in the valley for many years including stints at Merryvale and William Hill Estate.
 He is a UC Davis graduate who has international wine making exposure with some time spent in Chile helping to develop vineyards and a winery for Jackson Family Wines (Kendall-Jackson).
 Having tried some of Don’s other wines, the Sciandri Family knew that his wine style would be ideally suited to their own preferences.
+He crafted the Sciandri wines for 15+ years.

-This hillside vineyards are rocky; the grapes/clonal choices planted on site produce small fruit with concentrated flavors.
+The Sciandri hillside vineyards are rocky; the grapes/clonal choices planted on site produce small fruit with concentrated flavors.
 The Coombsville region is located in the southern part of Napa Valley closer to the San Pablo Bay’s cooling influences which means their harvest dates are generally among the last in the valley.
-The moderate cooler climate of this part of the Napa Valley ensures a very long hang time.
+The moderate cooler climate of this part of Napa Valley ensures a very long hang time.
 Remarkably, some Coombsville growers have picked Cabernet Sauvignon into the first week of November (depending on the vintage).

 Their daughter Rebecca has worked in a number of winery related jobs over the years – even for one of their Coombsville ‘neighboring’ wineries.
-Ron used to say he couldn’t afford to pay her – but ultimately it was decided that she focus her efforts on the family winery.
+Ron used to say he couldn’t afford to pay her but ultimately it was decided that she focus her efforts on the family winery.
 Today she is their only full-time employee.
 In part, Rebecca worked with another Coombsville vintner Tom Farella to obtain the region’s sub appellation status (granted in late 2011 and still Napa’s ‘newest’ sub-AVA).
 Coombsville is an area located approximately east of the town of Napa; it is mostly composed of gentle rolling hills planted to numerous vineyards.
 The soils are volcanic and generally are very well drained.
 A number of premium wineries own or lease vineyards from the region; most of the vineyards here are very small.
 Unlike a number of other AVAs in Napa, there are no wineries here that allow tastings by walk-in (all are appointment only).

 And if her father wasn’t interested in producing a Sauvignon Blanc, Rebecca decided that she would.
 She has earned another title in the wine world; winemaker – her first wine for Sciandri Family Vineyards was a 2016 Sauvignon Blanc.